shay2025/shay2025/README.md

 `Fix the cause, not the symptom.`

-I am a software engineer accompanied by an enthusiasm with the arts of web development with a particular passion for the frontend sphere.
+I am a software engineer accompanied by an enthusiasm for the arts of web development with a particular passion for the frontend sphere.

 ---